libmapper/libmapper/doc/tutorials/tutorial_python.md

 The argument `mode` can have one of the following values:

-* `mpr.STEALING.NONE` Default value, in which no stealing of instances will occur;
+* `mpr.Stealing.NONE` Default value, in which no stealing of instances will occur;
-* `mpr.STEALING.OLDEST` Release the oldest active instance and reallocate its resources to the new instance;
+* `mpr.Stealing.OLDEST` Release the oldest active instance and reallocate its resources to the new instance;
-* `mpr.STEALING.NEWEST` Release the newest active instance and reallocate its resources to the new instance;
+* `mpr.Stealing.NEWEST` Release the newest active instance and reallocate its resources to the new instance;

 If you want to use another method for determining which active instance to